 Physics Foundations Society

 The Physics Foundations Society is a scientific association dedicated to the search for a deepened understanding of physical reality.
-Our work is primarily driven by our founders’ findings: Tuomo Suntola’s profound work ‘The Dynamic Universe’ which opens up a comprehensive framework for a holistic view of the universe – and Ari Lehto’s finding of a natural process for the generation of stable units from elementary particles to celestial structures.
+Our work is primarily driven by our founders’ findings: Tuomo Suntola’s profound work ‘’ which opens up a comprehensive framework for a holistic view of the universe – and Ari Lehto’s finding of ' ' as a natural process for the generation of stable units from elementary particles to celestial structures.
 The new perspectives rely on primary laws of nature like the conservation of energy, harmonics and the balance of opposites – without compromising the vast empirical evidence produced by modern science.

 International workshop , Helsinki, May 20-21, 2016

 The proceedings of the Workshop is now available as a Special Issue of the Italian periodical .

 The Finnish Society for Natural Philosophy, together with The Physics Foundations Society, arranged a two-day workshop on the theme Scientific models and a comprehensive picture of reality held on May 20-21, 2016 at the House of Science and Letters in Helsinki.
 The workshop brought together recognized philosophers, physicists and cosmologists to discuss the scientific models and the challenge of making nature understandable.
 The workshop called for novel aspects of unifying theories and discusses the postulates, testability and the philosophical criteria of the theories.
 Link to Workshop program and presentations.
 Link to Speaker Introductions.